 Click Grant Permissions at top.
 You will be asked if you want to grant permissions for all accounts in the current directory.
 Click Yes.

+[When complete you will get an output json file located in .\output called [pull in example for naming].
+It will list all the components installed.
+The demo will require this file.]

 Uninstall solution and clean up deployment resources

 To uninstall the solution, run the deployment script again with the following parameters: